sweeks/multiviewer/docs/multiviewer-specification.md

 At all times, the multiviewer is responsible for making the soundbar mute state match `mute` and making `volume_delta` match the selected TV, i.e.
 `volume_delta_by_tv[window_tv[selected_window]]`.
 The multiviewer sends IR commands to the soundbar when `volume_delta` changes, either because the volume delta of the selected TV changes, or because the selected TV changes to a TV with a different volume delta.

-# Remote mode and window borders
+# Remote Mode and Window Borders

 Some of the remote-control buttons are dual use, and can act on the selected Apple TV or on the multiviewer.
 A boolean determines which of these is in effect: